 |A typical game scene from the Simpsons, though from the social side of visiting other players city (or the stock "other Springfield" in this case, which is not player governed )|

 Both games do give out some premium currency as well, of which the Simpsons feels like it's more generous of.
-In theory you can save up this premium currency in order to buy what you want without actually spending money, but the amount of paid items Quest for Stuff has for its events is just too much for that approach.
-In practise you can get one premium character for free once in a while, but actually saving up takes a lot of time.
-The Simpsons on the other hand has less events, so saving up feels more sensible, especially if you take account that the game itself has pretty regular sales, which let you get premium items half their original price, so a patient player can get a lot of bang for the collected donuts.
+In theory, you can save up this premium currency in order to buy what you want without actually spending money, but the amount of paid items Quest for Stuff has for its events is just too much for that approach.
+In practice, you can get one premium character for free once in a while, but actually saving up takes a lot of time.
+The Simpsons, on the other hand, has fewer events, so saving up feels more sensible, especially if you take account that the game itself has pretty regular sales, which let you get premium items half their original price, so a patient player can get a lot of bang for the collected doughnuts.

-Quest for Stuff is a game I've stopped playing completely, because of the extortion like model it uses.
-At first it felt like a fun game, but the further you get in it, the more pointless it begins to feel.
+Quest for Stuff is a game I've stopped playing completely, because of the extortion-like model it uses.
+At first, it felt like a fun game, but the further you get in it, the more pointless it begins to feel.
 As far freemium games go, I can't really recommend it, as the game design is built too much around the idea of pay 2 win and that the game itself feels like it's hogging too much of your time with its way too strict time limits.
-In short it just doesn't feel like fun, where as the Simpsons manages to feel like a fun little time waster, that doesn't ask too much of your time, even during events.
+In short it just doesn't feel like fun, whereas the Simpsons manage to feel like a fun little time waster, that doesn't ask too much of your time, even during events.

-Both games are availbe seemingly for free through Google Play and Apple's App Store.
+Both games are available seemingly for free through Google Play and Apple's App Store.